hopsoft/coast/README.md

 end
 ```

 Note the authorize method signature.
-The first arg is the action being performed.
-The second arg is the record(s) being operated on.
-The last arg is the request object.
+The first arg is the **action** being performed.
+The second arg is the **record(s)** being operated on.
+The last arg is the **request** object.

 While originally written to support CanCan, its pretty simple to take control and manage authorization yourself.

+&nbsp;
+## Contributing

+I'm looking for hand outs, so please fork and submit pull requests.
+Bug fixes, features, whatever...

+Thanks for reading,

+> Nathan

 &nbsp;
 # The MIT License (MIT)